BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Open up your Passport, being sure that security seals are all still present[^35].
 1. [  ] Power on your Passport by holding down the right-hand button.
+   1. If this is a new Passport, you may actually need to charge it up.
+Hopefully you did this in advance of the procedure.
-1. [  ] Do the bureaucratic steps.
+1. [  ] See that the Firmware validates.
+   1. The Passport light should go blue.
+1. [  ] Choose a "Manual Setup" of your Passport.
    1. Call up the setup instructions with the QR.
    2. Agree to the terms of service.
 1. [  ] Conduct the Supply-Chain Validation[^35].
+   1. Choose your Passport type in the setup instructions.
+   2. Scroll down to "Supply Chain Validation" on the website and click through to setup without Envoy.
+   3. Choose your Passport type again.
-   1. Scan the Validation Code from the setup instructions.
+   4. Scan the QR code displayed in the setup with your Passport.
-   2. Copy the four words that appear on your Passport back to the web page.
+   5. Copy the four words that appear on your Passport back to the web page and click "Validate".
-   3. Verify that the result is a "Success!"
+   6. Verify that your Passport "Passed".
+   7. Continue forward on your Passport and acknowledge it "Passed"[^passed].
 1. [  ] Enter a PIN[^pins].
-   1. Start out by entering four numbers.
-   2. Note the two words shown; these will be shown any time you enter the start of your PIN, so that you know your Passport has not been compromised or swapped.
-   3. Enter at least two more digits and hit the right button to store your PIN.
+   1. Enter your PIN.
    4. Verify your PIN.
    5. Record your PIN[^passwords] to a piece of waterproof paper.

 It is strongly recommended that you update the firmware on your Passport before you begin using it[^36].

-1. [  ] Check the Firmware version on your Passport: v___________.
+1. [  ] Download the current firmware for your device: [https://docs.foundationdevices.com/firmware-update](https://docs.foundationdevices.com/firmware-update).
-   1. This can be found at Settings > Firmware > Firmware Version.
-1. [  ] Check the current Firmware version on the Setup Page: v____________.
+1. [  ] Write down the Firmware version: v____________.
-   1. If the Passport Firmware is less than the current Firmware, then continue (otherwise you're done).
-1. [  ] Download the current Firmware from the Setup page to a computer.
-1. [  ] Verify the firmware with `gpg`[^verifypassport].
+1. [  ] Optionally verify the firmware with `gpg`[^verifypassport].
+   1. The Passport firmware will only install on your Passport device if it is correctly signed, however it's always best practice to verify that sort of thing yourself.
    1. Download the [foundation key](https://docs.foundationdevices.com/foundation_key.pgp).
    2. Import it with `gpg --import foundation_key.pgp`.
    3. Watch for key id `57C004A520148A68` with fingerprint `E7FA 9F9E 3477 BA54 9091 B6A7 57C0 04A5 2014 8A68`.
-   4. Download the signature file from [Github](https://github.com/Foundation-Devices/passport-firmware/releases) for the version you downloaded.
+   4. Download the signature file from [Github](https://github.com/Foundation-Devices/passport2/releases) for the version of `passport.bin` that you downloaded.
-   5. Test the signature file `gpg --verify passport-fw-X.Y.Z.bin.sig` (where X.Y.Z is the version)
+   5. Test the signature file `gpg --verify VX.Y.Z-passport.bin.sig` (where X.Y.Z is the version)
-   6. Check the `shasum`: `shasum -b -a 256 passport-fw-X.Y.Z.bin`.
+   6. Check the `shasum`: `shasum -b -a 256 VX.Y.Z-passport.bin`.
+It should match VX.Y.Z-sha256, also available from the GitHub releases page.
    7. If the signatures and sums match up, then you can feel good about installing.
-1. [  ] Copy the Firmware to a MicroSD card inserted into your computer, using an adapter[^37].
+1. [  ] Copy the Firmware to a MicroSD card insert it into your computer, using an adapter[^37].
-1. [  ] Install the Firmware on your Passport.
-   1. Insert the MicroSD card into the top of your Passport.
+1. [  ] Insert the MicroSD into your Passport.
-   1. On your Passport, choose Settings > Firmware > Update Firmware
+1. [  ] OK your Passport to update your Firmware.
+1. [  ] Choose the correct file on your MicroSD & agree to update it.

 ```mermaid
     graph LR;